 MP for Hertford and Stortford

-Josh Dean is the Labour and Co-operative MP for Hertford and Stortford, elected in July 2024.
-In Parliament, he has served on committees related to the Mental Health Bill and the Institute for Apprenticeships and Technical Education (Transfer of Functions etc) Bill, reflecting engagement with health and education policy.
+Josh Dean is a Labour and Co-operative MP for Hertford and Stortford, first elected in 2024.
+He has served on committees relating to health and skills policy, including involvement with the Mental Health Bill and the transfer of functions for the Institute for Apprenticeships and Technical Education.

-Declared two financial interests: land and property (inside or outside the UK) and miscellaneous.
+Declares two financial interests: land and property (within or outside the UK) and miscellaneous interests.

 Generated 21 February 2026